Who knew that when you became a real estate agent, you’d also have to become a prolific social media expert?

 Instagram content ideas for real estate

-Below are seven ways agents can use Instagram to grow their business.
+Below are eight ways agents can use Instagram to grow their business.
 Just be sure to include a call to action with every subject and content type so that your visitors know what you want them to do.

 1. Feature upcoming and just-listed properties